glacials/splits-io/README.md

 ```sh
 make
 ```
-Once the output looks settled, you're good to go!
+Once the output looks settled (you should see `* Listening on tcp://0.0.0.0:3000`), you're good to go!
 Access [localhost:3000][localhost] in your browser.
 The first page load after a new build may also take a minute.

 [localhost]: http://localhost:3000/